Burlesque (2010 American film): Plot

-Alice "Ali" Marilyn Rose is a young waitress in Iowa who dreams of becoming a professional dancer ever since losing her mother in her childhood.
+Alice "Ali" Marilyn Rose is a young waitress in Iowa who dreams of becoming a professional dancer ever since losing her mother a few weeks after her seventh birthday.
 After her selfish boss refuses to pay her salary, she takes what he owes her from the register and moves to LA, where she attends many auditions with little success.

 One night, Ali comes across a burlesque club where its owner Tess Scali and an entourage of dancers perform an opening number.
 She also meets songwriter-bartender Jack Miller at the club's bar.
 He refers Ali to Tess for an audition, but she tells her to return another time and her assistant Sean ushers her out.
 Upon seeing their waitress shortage, Ali picks up a tray and begins serving.
 As a result, she manages to get a job waiting tables at the club.

 When Georgia, one of the lead dancers, becomes pregnant, auditions are held in search of her replacement.
 Ali performs a difficult dance routine and eventually persuades Tess to hire her.
 This infuriates Nikki, a lead performer struggling with alcoholism.

+One night after coming home from work, Ali realizes that her apartment at the Hotel Roselyn has been broken into.
+She runs to the toilet where she hid her money in the tank and discovers it has been stolen.
+She goes to Jack's apartment where he offers gives her the phone and gives her permission to call whomever she needs to for help, but she doesn't have anyone.
+He then allows Ali to stay the night in his apartment.
+The next morning, while it's pouring outside, she realizes that Jack was actually straight when she sees a photo of his fiance in his apartment.
+She goes to leave his apartment and it's pouring rain outside.
+He goes out to get her, carries her in, and said that because she doesn't have a place to stay, that she can stay there.
+She ends up staying at his apartment and helps chip in for her share, but only if he gives her the bedroom, making him sleep on the couch.

 Ali replaces Nikki one night to host a performance after the latter is too intoxicated to perform.
 In a fit of rage, Nikki tries to sabotage it by turning off the music that the dancers usually lip sync to until Ali impresses everyone with her singing skills.
 Her performance is an instant success, and Tess casts her in an upcoming show.
 Despite the club's growing popularity, Tess struggles with a bank loan and a lien on her ownership rights of the building.